eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 The OMG Interface Definition Language (IDL) subset uses a DDS data definition language.
 In our simple example, the HelloWorld data model is made of one module ``HelloWorldData``.
-A module can be seen as a namespace where data with interrelated semantics is represented together as a logical unit.
+A module can be seen as a namespace where data with interrelated semantics are represented together as a logical unit.

 The struct Msg is the actual data structure that shapes the data used to